saeedmehrang/saeedmehrang.github.io/content/blogs/computational-drug-discovery/graph-neural-nets/index.md

 **Blog 6: Molecular Docking**

-With AlphaFold structures and GNN-designed molecules, we'll learn to computationally predict **where and how** these molecules bind to proteinsthe critical step connecting computational predictions to biological activity.
+With AlphaFold structures and GNN-designed molecules, we'll learn to computationally predict **where and how** these molecules bind to proteins the critical step connecting computational predictions to biological activity.

 ### The Revolution in Computational Drug Discovery

 The combination of AlphaFold (protein structures), GNNs (molecular property prediction), generative models (molecule design), and docking (binding prediction) is compressing a 10-year, $2 billion drug discovery process into computational workflows that run in days.

-GNNsbuilding on the same principles of iterative geometric reasoning that powered AlphaFoldare at the center of this revolution.
+GNNs building on the same principles of iterative geometric reasoning that powered AlphaFold are at the center of this revolution.

 ---